Corner Brook (electoral district)

-Corner Brook is a provincial electoral district in Newfoundland and Labrador.
-As of 2011, there are 13,718 people living in the district.
+Corner Brook is a provincial electoral district in Newfoundland and Labrador, Canada.
+In the 2011 census, there were 13,718 people living in the district.

 Corner Brook merges most of the former district of Humber East and most of the former district of Humber West.
 The district was created following the 2015 electoral districts boundaries review.

 The district consists of parts of the city of Corner Brook.

 Members of the House of Assembly

 The district has elected the following members of the House of Assembly: